 All figures are to be numbered using Arabic numerals in order of appearance in the main text.
-Figure parts or panels should be denoted by lowercase Arial bold font letters.
-For panels, place the letter in the upper left corner of the panel.
-While the main manuscript is recommended to be in Times New Roman font, the Arial font should be used for figures.
+Figure parts or panels should be denoted by lowercase Arial bold font letters (a, b, c, ...).
+For panels, place the letter in the upper left corner of the panel outside of the panel (i.e., not overlapping with an image or graph).

 Figures should always be cited in text in consecutive numerical order.
-For each figure, please supply a figure caption, which should be presented together under the category "Figure Legends" after the "References" section at the end of the manuscript.
-While figures should also be described in the main text, the reader should not need to rely on the main text to understand all elements in the figure, and instead a complete description of all figure elements should be presented in the caption.
+For each figure, please supply a figure caption, which should be presented together under the category "Figure Captions" after the "References" section at the end of the manuscript.
+While figures should also be described in the main text, the reader should not need to rely on the main text to understand all of the elements in the figure, and instead a complete description of all figure elements should be presented in the caption.
+In each figure caption, include information about error bars, the number of subjects ("n"), and level of statistical significance (e.g., \p < 0.05; \\p < 0.01), as needed.

 Lower case bold panel letters are placed in front of the description of that particular panel in the figure caption.
+For example:

-Example: Fig. 1 (a) text describing panel A in the figure, (b) text describing panel B in the figure, (c) text describing panel C in the figure.
+Figure 1.
+Brief summary. (a) text describing panel A in the figure, (b) text describing panel B in the figure, (c) text describing panel C in the figure.